Lydia Russo, Assistant Dean

 Emily Bramer, Associate Director

-Emily Bramer advises students and recent graduates.
-She is also the assistant director of the Emory Law Fellowship Program and advisor for several practice areas.
-Before joining Emory Law in 2012, Emily was an associate with the Atlanta office of Nelson Mullins Riley & Scarborough, LLP, where she practiced pharmaceutical, health care, and general business litigation.
-She had previously counseled international and domestic insurers in complex coverage disputes wtih Fields Howell Athans & McLaughlin, LLP.
-Emily earned a BA in political science, summa cum laude, from the University of Kentucky and her JD, with honors, from Emory University School of Law.
+Emily Bramer advises recent graduates and is the assistant director of the Emory Law Fellowship Program.
+She is also an advisor for several practice societies.
+Before joining Emory Law in 2012, Emily was an associate with Nelson Mullins Riley & Scarborough, LLP, where her practice focused on toxic tort litigation, and Fields Howell Athans & McLaughlin, LLP, where she handled coverage disputes and professional liability claims for insurers.
+Emily earned her JD, with honors, from Emory University School of Law and her BA in political science, summa cum laude, from the University of Kentucky.

 Sarah Svensen Bennah, Associate Director